OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 This does **not** alter the Open-Standard status of SSUM or the CC BY-NC 4.0 status of SSM research materials.

 ---

+## 📘 Symbolic Mathematics & Research Materials

+Only the foundational Shunyaya Symbolic Mathematics (SSM) and related research materials, including symbolic formulations, theoretical layers, documents, and examples, are released under **Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0)**.

+- attribution required
+- non-commercial use only
+- no warranty; no endorsement or affiliation implied

+These materials focus on **explanation, theory, and symbolic interpretation** rather than executable infrastructure.

+---